 Traffic Ticket Options in Florida

 DO NOT PAY YOUR TRAFFIC TICKET until you know your options.
-You have 30 days, counted from the moment of receiving your citation to choose an option.
+You have 30 to 60 days (depending on the county), counted from the moment you received your citation to choose an option.
 Before making a decision, you need to consider the points associated with your violation and the financial consequences of accepting them.
 In Florida you receive points for all moving violations.